 Review this year's candidates nominated to the work of leadership as your Vestry.

 Albert W. Schyman – Al was raised in the Catholic tradition near Washington, DC.
-In 2005 he was first introduced to the Episcopal faith and Christ Church by his husband, David Schueck II, who has been a member of the Christ Church Choir since 1989.
-They have been together for 12 years.
+In 2005, he was introduced to the Episcopal faith and Christ Church by his husband, David Schueck II, who has been a member of the Christ Church Choir since 1989.
+They have been together for 13 years.
 In 2008 Al was baptized into the Episcopal faith.
-For the last three years, he has served as a Eucharistic Visitor, communicating CCCH’s spiritual message for parishioners who cannot attend services.
-He is a member of the Episcopal Ministry for the Deaf and a mentor at the Delaware School for the Deaf.
-Al’s parents were deaf, as are many in his family, and he has a special place in his heart for the deaf community.
-Al is currently the Leader for the Diocese of Delaware’s PACT (Practical Approaches for Cross Cultural Transformation) organization.
-This ministry is dedicated to building a beloved community, through open hearts and open minds.
-Al and David have participated in Christ Church’s Foyer Groups and have loved the connections made there.
-In addition, Al serves as a greeter at the 11 AM service and was selected to represent Christ Church as a delegate at the 2017 Diocesan Convention.
-Al is the Global Sourcing Leader for DuPont Industrial Biosciences.
-This business is focused on manufacturing energy and materials which are non-fossil fuel based.
-Prior to DuPont, Al was the Asia Pacific Sales Manager for Mitsui O.S.K.
-Lines, based in Hong Kong.
-For recreation, he enjoys rowing, reading, and international travels with David.
-Al has found Christ Church to be inclusive, engaging, and spiritually fulfilling.
-He appreciates the support received from the Christ Church community and would like to “pay it forward.”
-If elected, Al looks forward to serving the church in this new capacity and is committed to ensuring Christ Church's continued growth.
+He is a member of the Eucharistic Visitors Ministry, which communicates Christ Church's spiritual message to those who cannot attend services.
+Al is a member of the Episcopal Ministry for the Deaf, as he is a CODA (Child of Deaf Adults), as are many in his family.
+In 2015 he became a member, then leader for the PACT ministry, an organization committed to Christian growth, justice, and action.
+For the past two years, he has represented Christ Church as a delegate at Delaware's annual Episcopal Diocesan Convention.
+Al serves as a greeter at the 11 AM service and participates as a leader in Christ Church's worship services at Stonegates.
+Al's corporate leadership experience as the Global Sourcing and Logistics Leader for DuPont's Industrial Biosciences has not only been invaluable but has introduced him to the Wilmington area.
+Prior to DuPont, Al was based in Hong Kong as the Asia Pacific Sales Manager for Mitsui.
+In his spare time, Al is a member of the Wilmington Rowing Club and mentors at the United States Business Leadership Network.
+He appreciates the support from the Christ Church community and would be honored to serve on the Vestry.
+If elected, Al looks forward to working for the church in this capacity and will be committed to Christ Church's continued growth.